Dothistroma septosporum: Oceania

-Control
+Control and management

 As a fungal disease, any intervention that increases airflow and reduces humidity will be beneficial.
-It has been observed that delays in the first thinning in East Anglia resulted in high mortality rates in the crop.
-The environmental and economic factors behind copper based fungicide treatment of large scale commercial crops makes control difficult and inadvisable.
+Thinning and pruning of sites allows areas to be less prone to the development of D. septosporum, and it has been observed that delays in the first thinning in East Anglia resulted in high mortality rates in the crop.
+Copper-based fungicides have been found to be effective in controlling D. septosporum, and are widely used in Australia and New Zealand; however, the environmental and economic factors behind copper-based fungicide treatment of large-scale commercial crops makes this method of control difficult and inadvisable.